 Signs of a good job: Even spacing throughout hem, symmetrical, correct stitch type and spacing (ie: suiting and dress pants require the invisible stitch done by hand).

-To compare with the above, here is the original hem on a trench coat.
-One may say it's kind of cheating to compare with an original, but any good hem job should look just like the original!
+To compare with the above, below is the original hem on a trench coat.
+One may say it’s kind of cheating to compare with an original, but any good hem job should look just like the original!

 2. Alteration Type: Take in waist